Kotlin/kotlinx-kover/README.md

 ```
 </details>

-You may collect all projects reports into one directory using `koverCollectProjectsReports` task.
+You may collect all project reports into one directory using the `koverCollectProjectsReports` task.
-Also, you may specify custom directory to collect projects reports in the build file of the project in which the plugin
+Also, you may specify a custom directory to collect project reports in the build directory of the project in which the plugin
 is applied (usually this is the root project):

 <details open>